Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: Forced Turbulence

 where $E_{\mathrm{i}}$ and $E_{\mathrm{c}}$ are fitted in the range $k\in\left(10,50\right)$ and $k\in\left(10,65\right)$ respectively.
 The scaling law \eqref{eq:driven_incom_comp_Eks_time_averaged} for each component agrees well with the numerical experiments of the two-dimensional Navier-Stokes compressible turbulence \citep{EnergyTransferSpectra2019} within the range $k<k_{f}$.
-In \citep{EnergyTransferSpectra2019}, the compressible turbulence is driven in a divergence-free way, and the power law of the total energy spectrum close to that of the incompressible part.
-In our case, the compressible component dominates, thus power law of the total energy spectrum scaling $k^{-1.79}$ is close to the compressible one $k^{-1.80}$.
-Despite the different driving ways, the scaling law exponents of incompressible and the compressible components are consistent and both are smaller than Kolmogorov's $k^{-5/3}$ scaling.
+In \citep{EnergyTransferSpectra2019}, the compressible turbulence is driven in a divergence-free way, and the power law of the total energy spectrum is close to that of the incompressible part.
+In our case, the compressible component dominates, thus the power law of the total energy spectrum scaling $k^{-1.79}$ is close to the compressible one $k^{-1.80}$.
+Despite the different ways of driving, the scaling law exponents of the incompressible and the compressible components are consistent and both are smaller than Kolmogorov's $k^{-5/3}$ scaling.
+Similar fitting exponents are also observed in \citep{HolographicTurbulenceRandom2024}.
+However, their inertial range is limited, which results in poorly constrained scaling exponents with large uncertainties.

-Even if the fluid is incompressible, the scaling may also deviate from Kolmogorov's $k^{-5/3}$ scaling.
-Previous two-dimensional incompressible Navier-Stokes numerical experiments \citep{NonrobustnessTwoDimensionalTurbulent2007} imply that the universality of Kolmogorov's $k^{-5/3}$ is not robust and depends on the resolution of scales below the driving scale.
-When these scales are well resolved, the energy spectrum exhibits a $k^{-2}$ scaling; otherwise, it exhibits a $k^{-5/3}$ scaling.
-These two scalings have also been observed in boundary conformal fluid simulations driven in a divergence-free way \citep{NumericalMeasurementsScaling2017,FractalDimensionTurbulent2017}.
-Our driving is not divergence-free and the scaling exponents of the total energy spectrum fall between $k^{-5/3}$ and $k^{-2}$, whereas the scaling exponent of the incompressible component is approximately $k^{-2}$.